maxim-saplin/data_table_2/README.md

 [<img width="866" alt="image" src="https://user-images.githubusercontent.com/7947027/115952188-48c4e600-a4ed-11eb-9ff9-e5b4deaf9580.png">](https://maxim-saplin.github.io/data_table_2/)

-\- please check the [example folder](https://github.com/maxim-saplin/data_table_2/tree/main/example) which demos  various features of the widgets as well as contains few screens with original DataTable and PgaintedDataTable widgets for a reference.
+\- please check the [example folder](https://github.com/maxim-saplin/data_table_2/tree/main/example) which demos  various features of the widgets as well as contains few screens with original DataTable and PaginatedDataTable widgets for a reference.
 There's also a [DataGrid Sample](https://maxim-saplin.github.io/flutter_web_spa_sample/canvaskit/) in separate repo which is based on `DataTable2`.

 ## Extra Features
 - Sticky headers and paginator (when using `PabinatedDataTable2`)